Regularized integrals and manifolds with log corners

 where $\HdR{X}$ is the \emph{algebraic} de Rham cohomology of Kato--Nakayama \cite{KatoNakayama} defined using logarithmic algebraic differential forms, and $\HdR{\KN{X}}$ is the cohomology of the forms with logarithmic singularities on the manifold with log corners $\Sig=\KN{X}$ as above.

-More generally, we may consider the cohomology of a diagram $X_\bullet$ of varieties with log corners and weak morphisms---for instance the diagram of boundary inclusions of a normal crossing divisor, which gives rise to a relative cohomology group.
-Using this one could define an algebra of \defn{regularized periods} as the numbers obtained by the natural pairing between singular (aka Betti) homology and algebraic de Rham cohomology for diagrams of varieties with log corners defined over $\QQ$.
+More generally, we may consider the cohomology of a diagram $X_\bullet$ of varieties with log corners and virtual morphisms---for instance the diagram of boundary inclusions of a normal crossing divisor, which gives rise to a relative cohomology group.
+Using this one can define an algebra of \defn{logarithmic periods} as the numbers obtained by the natural pairing between singular (a.k.a.~Betti) homology and algebraic de Rham cohomology for diagrams of varieties with log corners defined over $\QQ$.
 We expect that this algebra (and its ``motivic'' counterpart) equals the ring of ordinary (non-regularized) periods defined by Kontsevich--Zagier~\cite{KontsevichZagier}.

 For example, as we explain in \autoref{sec:period-examples}, the integrals $I_1$ and $I_2$ above can both be viewed as periods of varieties with log corners $X$ and $Y$ where the domains of integration are cells of the real loci $\KNR{X}$ and $\KNR{Y}$.
 We further explain an alternative approach to the single-valued integration and the double-copy formula from \cite{BrownDupont}, which gives a complementary viewpoint on the resulting motivic relation between $\log a$ and $2\pi\iu \log |a|^2$.